1960s Chrome Sputnik Chandelier

 Manufacturer: S.A.
 Boulanger, Liege, Belgium.

-Other versions: This lamp is model 2174/12.
-They were also made with more or less light bulbs.
-Made as a flush mount, table lamp and floor lamp.
+Other versions: This 1960s chrome sputnik chandelier is model 2174/12.
+These chandeliers were also made with more or less light bulbs.
+Made as a flush mount, a table lamp and a floor lamp.
 Complete brass versions were also produced.

 Yuri Alekseyevich Gagarin (9 March 1934 – 27 March 1968) was the first human to journey into outer space, when his Vostok spacecraft completed an orbit of the Earth on 12 April 1961.

-The light bulbs used for this setup are gold-cupped vintage bulbs from Radium.
+The light bulbs used for this setup are gold-capped vintage bulbs from Radium.
 These filament lamps are also gold coloured on the clear part to create a more posh effect.

 Many Thanks to Ger for the additional pictures.